 Range of Peripherals – regardless of the camera, there is a wide range of supporting gadgets that you can buy.

-Both DSLR and m4/3 have been around for quite a while, so there are many manufacturers of their parts and accessories.
+DSLR and m4/3 have been around for quite a while, so many manufacturers of their parts and accessories are available.

 Some of the components you need are:

 There are more lenses for DSLRs, but maybe because retailers sell more for the DSLR than the m4/3.